justin-marian/router/README.md

 `LPM` (Longest Prefix Match) is used by the router to determine the **best matching route** for a given **destination IP address**.

 - When a router receives a packet, it needs to decide where to forward it based on the destination IP address.
-- The router looks through its routing table, with multiple entries with IP address prefixes and next-hop information.
+- The router looks in its routing table, with multiple entries with IP address prefixes and next-hop information.
 - For each entry in the routing table, the router compares the destination IP address with the stored prefixes.
-- The entry with the **longest matching prefix** is select, meaning the one that matches the most bits of the destination IP address.
 - Router follows the **most specific route** to the destination, the router chooses the one with the `longest prefix` (`most specific route`), improving routing efficiency and accuracy.

 ## ARP